When A Tree Falls Out of the Forest

 The 2 hour spectacle took place in the pouring rain, but being at the front of the line made the time go by faster, as it gave you a sense of being more involved (or in our case, potentially involved).
 All manner of equipment and specialized local talent was employed to get the tree off the car.
-Port Alberni is one place where men have the Know How to cut down large trees.
-The driver was finally extracted (seriously, but not critically injured), and the tree was bucked up and pushed off the road.

 My friend Mike even got interviewed by a video camera toting reporter for CH News (even after we explained that we didn’t see what happened).